PaulaRS/paula-ramos-silva/content/home/experience.md

     location: Oeiras, Portugal
     date_start: '2014-03-01'
     date_end: '2018-05-31'
-    description: I used bacterial comparative genomics to trace the evolution of the sporulation genetic machinery in Firmicutes.
+    description: I used comparative genomics to trace the macroevolution of the sporulation genetic machinery in bacteria

 design:
   columns: '2'